-Monthly Submission of Apprentice Award and Payment Data
+Submission of Apprentice Award and Payment Data

-Data reported on these reports provides the basis for WCG funding projections.
-Sponsors will be provided with a CSV file layout that they will use to submit their monthly (minimum) award and payment information.
+Data submitted on these reports provides the basis for WCG-A funding projections.
+Sponsors will be provided with a CSV file layout that they will use to upload their expected awards for the program year.